 The Best Car Seats of 2017

-Choosing a new car seat?
-We have the tools to help you.
-We considered more than 100 competing seats and narrowed the pool down to 26 of the best car seats to test.
-We purchased and put these top car seats through a rigorous testing process including crash testing and practical day-to-day tests to help you find the perfect seat for your baby.
-With so many competing products on the market, choosing a seat can be confusing.
-But that's where we can help.
-Whether you have a newborn and this is your very first seat, or your baby is getting ready to transition to his first convertible seat, our detailed analysis, based on actual use and testing of each seat, can make it easy to find the seat that fits your budget and is the right option for your family.
+Looking for a new car seat?
+We have the information and insider details to help you decide.
+We researched more than 100 competing seats before narrowing the options down to 26 of the top car seats to test.
+We purchased every seat and put them through a rigorous test process that included crash testing and practical day-to-day use to help you find the perfect seat for your lifestyle and your baby.
+With so much competition on the market, making a final choice can be difficult.
+So we are here to help!
+Whether you have a newborn and you are looking for your first seat, or your little one is getting bigger and almost ready to transition to a convertible seat, our detailed test results and analysis, based on actual use and hands-on experience, will make it easy to find the seat that works for your budget and is best for your family.

 First, our favorite infant seats